Temperature and bath size in exact diagonalization dynamical mean field theory

 Many-Body Perturbation Theory and the GW Approximation

 While density-functional theory is an efficient ground-state scheme, many-body perturbation theory gives access to excited states and is thus the method of choice to calculate accurate excitation energies and spectroscopic functions.
 It is based on Green function techniques and an expansion of correlation functions in terms of Feynman diagrams.
-The most important practical realization is the GW approximation for the electronic self-energy, which significantly improves the description of quasiparticle band structures, but it can equally be used to study magnon resonances in the spin susceptibility.
+The most important practical realization is the GW approximation for the electronic self-energy, which significantly improves the description of quasiparticle band structures, but it can equally be used to study exciton and magnon resonances in density and spin susceptibility.
 Our implementation in the program SPEX is based on the full-potential linearized augmented plane-wave (FLAPW) approach, along with FLEUR.
 The contribution from core electrons, the spin polarization of magnetic materials, as well as relativistic effects including spin-orbit coupling can be taken into account.
 It is also possible to extend the self-energy to include electron-magnon scattering effects.
 This combined GWT self-energy gives rise to strong lifetime effects and band anomalies, as is shown in the figure for bulk iron.